 For this project, our engineering partner, Jacobs, ran computer simulations with various large and oversized trucks to ensure that this roundabout would accommodate the type of vehicles that use US 87 and US 89.
 Watch the simulations here: https://vimeo.com/270130006/21209abe1a.

-Construction is scheduled to begin in August 2021 and be substantially complete by the fall of 2022.
+Construction began in August 2021, will start again in mid-April 2022 and be substantially complete by the fall of 2022.

 The cost of the intersection improvements, including the widening of existing roads to meet safety and design standards, the construction of the roundabout, and the bridge and culvert replacements, is approximately $19.4 million.